BEST MOVIES ABOUT SLAVERY AND RACISM IN AMERICA

-The creators of “Selma” set oneself a task to recreate the real historical events of the 1964-1965-s.
+The creators of “Selma” set themselves a task to recreate the real historical events of the 1964-1965-s.
 The United Society has already experienced changes and desegregation within public transport and public places, in schools and universities.
 Martin Luther King has already organized a famous “March on Washington” and proclaimed his famous “I have a dream” speech.
 However black citizens of some states yet cannot fulfill their rights to vote and even to be registered to vote.
 In this respect, the city of Selma has become an apple of discord and now a site of major desegregation struggle, impassioned by Martin Luther King.
 He organizes marches of freedom and equal rights to overcome prejudices and violations of an American Law.
-“Selma” accurately describes these events took place in Selma, as well as depicting the “Bloody Sunday”, which were wired all over the country.
-In additional, intimate processes and debates within the White House.
+“Selma” accurately describes these events that took place in Selma, as well as depicting the “Bloody Sunday”, which were wired all over the country.
+In addition, intimate processes and debates within the White House.
 In particular, the participation of President Lyndon Johnson in the complete desegregation of the society.

 Time to kill